She Loves Biscotti

 Instructions

-As with any muffin recipe, we will combine the liquid ingredients in one bowl and the dry ingredients in another.
-Then it is just a question of combining the two together and gently incorporating the zucchini and the chocolate chips.
+As with any muffin recipe, we must combine the liquid ingredients in one bowl and the dry ingredients in another.

 The zucchini muffin batter is being portioned in the muffin tins.

-I adapted the recipe for these Healthy Dark Chocolate Chip Zucchini Muffins from the Dairy Farmers of Canada.
-These are some of the changes I made: I played around with the spices to suit my personal preferences; I modified the amount of whole wheat and white flour; I used canola oil, and I replaced the milk with buttermilk.
+I adapted this zucchini muffin recipe from the Dairy Farmers of Canada.
+These are some of the changes I made: I played around with the spices to suit my preferences; I modified whole wheat and white flour and replaced the milk with buttermilk.

 Enjoy!

-If you have made this recipe for zucchini muffins with chocolate chips, I would love to hear about it in the comments below and be sure to rate the recipe!
+★★★★★ If you have made this recipe for zucchini chocolate chip muffins, I would love to hear about it in the comments below and be sure to rate the recipe!

 An easy and tasty recipe for healthy dark chocolate chip zucchini muffins, plus tips on how to make any muffin recipe healthier.